LePhenix47/HRnet-Data-Table_npm-package/README.md

 ```

 `.PaginationIndex__next`: This class targets the "Next" button in the pagination section of the table.
 You can use this class to customize the appearance of the "Next" button.
-You can use this class to customize the appearance of the "Next" button.
+You can use this class to customize the appearance of the "Next" button:

 ```css
 .PaginationIndex__next{